blabla1337/skf-flask/skf/markdown/knowledge_base/58-knowledge_base--The_login_functionality_should_always_generate_(and_use)_a_new_session_id_--.md

 **Solution:**

 The login functionality should always generate (and use) a new session id after a successful login.
+This is done to prevent an attacker doing a session fixation attack on your users.